 Transparency is one of the hallmarks of the Company's identity and one of the fundamental goals of its communication strategy.
-The Group values and recognises the key role of media in achieving this goal.
+The companies of the Group value and recognise the key role of media in achieving this goal.
 Therefore, relations with the media shall be governed by the principles of informational transparency and collaboration.